MineInAbyss/Docker-images/README.md

   KEEPUP: enabled # whether to run keepup at all
   KEEPUP_PATH: local # the json-path to read plugins from
   PULL_PLUGINS: true # whether to pull an updated mineinabyss.conf file
-  PLUGINS_BRANCH: ... # The branch to pull mineinabyss.conf from in the server-configs repo
+  PLUGINS_BRANCH: ... # The branch to pull mineinabyss.conf from in the server-config repo
 ```

 ## [papermc-prod](https://github.com/MineInAbyss/Docker/pkgs/container/papermc_prod)